 End-of-Life Practitioner Program

-Metta Institute Programs will be on hiatus in 2016.
-Stay tuned for new programs in 2017.
+Metta Institute Programs have been on hiatus .
+Please visit Events for new programs in 2018.
+More coming soon.

 Play Sample Audio Clip:

 This course offers an approach to end-of-life care that is mindfulness-based, compassion-focused and relationship-centered.
 We utilize a range of learning modalities to address both personal and professional development emphasizing experiential learning and pragmatic application.

 Collaboration is key to providing high-quality patient care and fostering a positive work environment.
 In many healthcare environments hierarchical-decision making, compliance issues, prolonged exposure to suffering, and organizational cultures can create barriers to inter-disciplinary practice.
 These challenges are compounded by competing priorities, differing approaches, and habits of isolation, all of which make working together across disciplines difficult.

 When we share information, knowledge, and skills we come up with solutions we could not craft on our own.
 We learn from each other's experience and expertise, and see problems from new perspectives.
 The result is better outcomes for patients, deep satisfaction for the individual professional, reliable results for the team and consistent achievement for the organization.